Creating a More Sustainable Campus, One Office at a Time.

-There are various battery collection bins around campus, including in front of the TSC copy center and near the entrance to the library.
+Battery collection bins are around campus, including in front of the TSC copy center and near the entrance to the library.
 The recycling center website has a complete list of battery recycling locations or Google “USU battery recycling.”

 - What can I do with my old laptop, phone, or other e-waste?

-If your old electronics are still functional, contact USU Surplus before disposing of them.
+- If your old electronics are owned by the university, contact USU Surplus before disposing of them.